nvbinh15/ActiveNUS/README.md

 Clone the codebase and install all the required packages by running `$ pip install -r requirements.txt` (you may want to use a Python virtual environment to isolate all the dependencies).

 Create a new file `.env` in the current directory that stores all the environment information.
-Type in your secret key (django secret key), your email address, and your email password.
+Type in your secret key (Django secret key), your email address, and your email password.
 The content of the file should be like this:

 ```
 export SECRET_KEY=’<YOUR_SECRET_KEY>’